 - O'Toole, Aubrey (in progress).
-Research topic. tbd.
+Research topic.
+Investigating the intersection of material culture and identity among New Netherlanders and their descendants, 1650-1750.
 (Co-supervised with Dr. Catherine Losier).

 - Morrison, Adrian (in progress).
 Research topic: Merchants, Migrants, and Military Men: An Archaeology of Life in Early Eighteenth-Century Canso, Nova Scotia.
 (Co-supervised with Dr. Michael Deal).

 - Clausnitzer, Art (2018).
 The Seventeenth-Century English Cod Fisheries of Newfoundland and New England, circa 1600-1713: An Archaeological and Historical Comparison.

 - Miller, Aaron (2013).
 Avalon and Maryland: A comparative historical archaeology of the seventeenth-century New World provinces of the Lords Baltimore (1621-1644).

 - Perri, Carli (in progress).
 Research topic. tbd.